Throws an AssertionFailure with the given message if expr is falsy.

 assert.isNotIterable(undefined); // Passes

-Asserts that the given value is not null
+Asserts that the given value is not NaN.

-This method checks if the provided value is not strictly equal to null
+This method checks if the provided value is not strictly equal to null.
+If the value is null,

 it throws an AssertionFailure with the given message.